Salmon River Corridor

 The Salmon River, the Salmon River Reservoir, and the Lighthouse Hill Reservoir are popular fishing spots in the Salmon River Corridor.
 The DEC offers weekly updates on fishing opportunities through its Central New York Fishing Hotline.
 Fishing Rights Maps are available so that people know where easements in the corridor exist to legally fish.
 Information on the Salmon of New York will help one in identifying different salmon found in the corridor.
 Other fishing information available includes: Redfield access platform and steelhead fishing in the tributaries.
 Fish Health Advisories informs people as to what fish they can and should not eat.

 Fish Stocking, Identifying Fish, and Special Fishing Regulations

 A Freshwater Fish Gallery and information on similarities and differences among NYS Salmon provide educational information for those who are starting to fish.
-Current fish stocking in Oswego County and special fishing regulations for Oswego County contain important information for those who plan on fishing in the corridor.
+Current fish stocking in Oswego County and special fishing regulations for Oswego County (leaving DEC website to official Fishing Regulations Guide vendor website) contain important information for those who plan on fishing in the corridor.

 For further information, contact Fran Verdoliva, Special Assistant to the Salmon River, at 315-298-7605.